 I can’t swear to the method’s accuracy, but I now suspect beauty industry names and packaging offer a fair indication of relative price.
 For instance, “Masque – Orchidée Impériale,” which I found in Sophia’s bathroom cabinet, comes in an elegant glass jar with a golden lid and costs $357.00.
 In contrast, the plastic tube of toning “Mask” resting beside the stunning container runs for about $40.00.

-Sophia informed me of the differences in masking products and their prices when she returned home from work yesterday … and found me standing with bare butt cheeks slathered in half the contents of that gorgeous glass jar.
+Sophia informed me of the differences in masking products and their prices when she got home yesterday … and gazed upon my bare butt cheeks slathered in half the contents of that gorgeous glass jar.